dwarvesf/brainery/memo/succeed-naru---a-browser-focus-web-extension-for-us-market.md

 ![[b3b2601850f4c0d06180f0d42d3816b3_MD5.webp]]

-<span style='color:purple'>**Collaboration**</span>
+**Collaboration**

 Matt resides in the U.S. It's 11 hours away from us.
 He had to stay up at 9pm and we woke up at 8am for our daily catchup.
 We quickly realize such a schedule won't work in the long run.

-After 2 sprints, we proposed "<span style='color:purple'>Async Communication</span>".
+After 2 sprints, we proposed "<span style='color:pink'>Async Communication</span>".
 Daily calls became daily check-in writeup.
 Meeting turns to 15' quick calls: Sprint planning, Mid-sprint adjustment and Sprint retrospective.

 Daily check-in forces us to define the daily focus.
 It removes unnecessary ideas.
 It sticks us on the right track.